 - North Battleford

 The benefit of living in Saskatchewan is that housing can cost lower in any of the other cities or provinces in Canada.
-The education costs lower as well.
-The healthcare is well arranged and quite beneficial to the Saskatchewan.
-There are also a very good tax-charge structure and plenty of health care facilities that offer medical, hospital and insurance plans for the residents.
+The education costs are lower as well.
+The healthcare is well arranged and quite beneficial to Saskatchewan.
+There are also a very good tax-charge structure and plenty of health care facilities that offer medical, hospital, and insurance plans for the residents.

 Some of the landmarks that can be seen in Saskatchewan are:

 - Prince Albert National Park (near Big River)

 - Saskatoon Forestry Farm Park and Zoo (in Saskatoon)

 - Waskesiu Lake (close to Big River)